-The parcel is accessed from private access roads that connect to Jerusalem Grade road.
-The proposed access to the cultivation will be 20ft wide and follow all SRA.
+The parcel is accessed from private access roads that connect to Ogulin Canyon road, directly off of Highway 53.
+Initially the access road is paved/gravel, but for the remaining is dirt; which will be graveled.

 • Describe the amount of traffic the project will generate?